 Amendment IV (The Pursuit of Happiness)

-The Constitutional right of children and teachers, to ‘the pursuit of happiness’, as it relates to teaching and learning in a culture free from political and institutional oppression, including the cultural scourge of bullying and the dictates of zero tolerance policy —interpersonal as well as academic—shall not be denied.
+The Constitutional right of children and teachers to ‘the pursuit of happiness'--as it relates specifically to teaching and learning and to the protection of a learning culture from political and institutional oppression, including the abuses of bullying and the likes of zero tolerance policy —in interpersonal as well as academic spheres—shall not be denied.

 Amendment V (Protection of Individual Difference and Diversity)

 In principle, all Americans, under the U.S. Constitution, ‘are created equal’.
 It is, therefore, equally self-evident that the right of the individual under the Constitution extends to the young who are ‘created different.’
-Children have the right to a learning culture free of coercion and to the misguided and abusive expectation that each child will learn the same thing at the same rate.
+Children have the right to a learning culture free of coercion and expectation that each child will learn the same thing at the same rate.
 Children shall not be denied the right to be fully human in all manner of differences, imperfections, maturities, and complexities—physical, emotional, and psychological--and that the culture will remain free to accommodate the young without resorting to drugs, isolation, or designation of 'special' to serve them.

 Amendment VI (‘Funding Fairness’)

 The Federal Government will guarantee funding fairness of America’s schools.
-Rural and urban schools, in principle and practice, shall receive supplemental funding to ensure the right to quality teachers and adequate resources.
-Congress must commit itself to the principle of e-quality (economics and quality) and access to a fair and equitably funded American Education for all.
+Rural and Urban schools, in principle and practice, shall receive supplemental funding to ensure the right to quality teachers and adequate resources.
+Congress must abide by the principle of e-quality (economics and quality) and ensure access to a fair and equitably funded American Education for all.

 An autonomous community of parents shall have the highest power of oversight for each school.
 A National Parent Oversight Commission will be formed to establish guidelines and policies that are consistent with the Constitutional framework and principles herein.
-Teachers will be free, autonomous and responsible, and subject to due process review by peers, parents, and students, being necessary to the security of a free state of education, reserves the right to an uncensored or self-managed learning culture which shall not be infringed.
+Teachers will be free, autonomous and responsible, and subject to due process review by parents, peers, and students, this being necessary to the security of a free state of education; the right to an uncensored or self-managed learning culture shall not be infringed.

 The Education of our youth is everybody's business.
-With this call to Adopt an American Declaration and Education Bill of Rights, I cast my vote, raise my voice, and take my stand to defend these principles.
+With this Call to Adopt an American Declaration and Education Bill of Rights, I cast my vote, raise my voice, and take my stand to defend these principles.
 Please Read, Sign, Share this petition with you friends and family.
 Properly understood, this document should find its way onto the halls and walls of America's Schools and belongs to each and every one of us.